fbpx Skip to Content

 The leaves are toxic to small animals.

 They contain a bitter substance called saponin which, fortunately, causes the leaves to be unpalatable.
-This substance is found to varying degrees in a number of plants, including soapwort which is used to make soaps.
+This substance is found to varying degrees in several plants, including soapwort which is used to make soaps.
 It is not toxic to humans.

 The effects of saponin poisoning are similar to those of the cyasin in Sago Palms.